hSaria/ChromaTerm/readme.md

 git clone https://github.com/hSaria/ChromaTerm--.git
 cd ChromaTerm--/src/ && ./configure && make install
 ```

+> You must have PCRE2 installed.
+E.g. `brew install pcre2` or `apt-get install pcre2`.
+For more info, see https://pcre.org

 > The `install` parameter is optional; it will copy `ct` to /usr/local/bin